What You’ll Learn

 How do I know if my propane tank is empty?

-• Weight: Check the tank’s tare weight (TW) which is usually stamped on the collar.
-Weigh the tank and subtract the TW to find the weight of the remaining propane.
+You can check if your propane tank is empty by weighing it.
+Look for the tare weight (TW) stamped on the collar, weigh the tank, and subtract the TW to find the weight of remaining propane.

 How do I check the propane level in my home tank?

-• Pressure Gauge: Some tanks use a pressure gauge, though this is less accurate as pressure can fluctuate with temperature.
+Some tanks use a pressure gauge, though this is less accurate because pressure fluctuates with temperature.

 What happens when a home propane tank runs out?

-• Air in the Lines: When a tank runs dry, air can enter the system, requiring a professional to bleed the lines before restarting.
+Air can enter the system, requiring a professional to bleed the lines before restarting.

-• Potential Damage: In cold weather, a lack of propane can lead to freezing and damage to your water pipes or appliances.
+You may also need a safety inspection before the system can be turned back on.
+In cold weather, a lack of propane can lead to frozen pipes and damage to appliances.

 How do I know if I need a new propane tank?

-Signs you might need a new propane tank include:
+Signs you might need a new propane tank include visible rust or significant physical damage, which can be safety hazards.

-• Frequent Refills: Needing more frequent refills than usual may indicate a leak or a tank that’s no longer holding pressure.
+If you need more frequent refills than usual, it could indicate a leak or that the tank is no longer holding pressure.